specklesystems/speckle-docs/user/grasshopper.md

 - Send/Receive nodes
 - Account category, holding all account related nodes.
-- Stream category, holding all stream related nodes.
+- Project category, holding all project related nodes.

 We've also built a few components designed for advanced users and developers: